waigisteve/patchpro-bot/README.md

+# 🆕 Recent Changes (2025-10-01)

+- **Modernized CI/devex pipeline:**
+  - Added robust GitHub Actions workflow for PRs and pushes to `main`, `develop`, and `agent-dev`.
+  - Automated static analysis with Ruff and Semgrep, artifact upload, and sticky PR comments.
+  - CI now runs PatchPro agent core, generates patches, and posts reports as PR comments.

+- **Agent Core Integration:**
+  - Refactored to use `agent_core.py` as the main orchestrator for analysis, LLM, and patch generation.
+  - All pipeline logic is now centralized in the agent core for maintainability and extensibility.

+- **Analyzer Features:**
+  - Added normalization and merging of findings from multiple tools.
+  - Improved support for new analysis tools and extensible findings schema.

+- **Enhanced PR Feedback:**
+  - CI posts sticky comments with patch summaries and reports directly to PRs.
+  - Artifacts (patches, reports) are uploaded for every run.

+- **Security and Code Quality:**
+  - Linting and static analysis are enforced in CI.
+  - Security-first prioritization in code suggestions.

+- **Test and Example Improvements:**
+  - Improved test discovery and sample data.
+  - Example usage and test instructions updated.

 # patchpro-bot

 PatchPro: CI code-repair assistant that analyzes code using Ruff and Semgrep, then generates intelligent patch suggestions using LLM.